jcpsantiago/sentryR/README.md

 ## Example with Plumber

-In a Plumber API, besides the initial configuration for Sentry, you'll also have to set the error handler to `sentry_error_handler`
+In a Plumber API, besides the initial configuration for Sentry, you'll also have to set the error handler.

+`sentryR` ships with the default `plumber` error handler wrapped in the convenience function `sentry_error_handler`, but you can use your own function and wrap it as below:

 ```r
 library(plumber)